Face the Music (American game show): Game 1

 The contestants were shown a montage of six pictures, mostly faces of famous people, although places and even fictional characters were shown at times.
 The band played a song, and the first contestant to buzz-in, give its title, and identify the face associated with it scored 10 points.
 The idea was to link the title with something closely linked to the famous face, such as "Happy Talk" for talk show host Johnny Carson.
 In another example, an actor (such as Rob Reiner or Carroll O'Connor) who appeared on a certain television series would be linked to the theme song from that series (in this case, All in the Family).
 A third example would be a song that the famous face performed, such as "Ready to Take a Chance Again" by Barry Manilow.

 An incorrect guess carried no point penalty.
 However, a contestant who failed to correctly identify a song after buzzing-in was locked out of the next one.
-Occasionally, the contestants would be shown the faces a second time halfway through the game.
+After the second song, the contestants would be shown the faces a second time.
 Game 1 was played until six songs were played or until time was called.

 Game 2

-In Game 2, the contestants tri to determine the identity of a subject, which fit a category given to the contestants (person, place, thing, fictional character, etc.), using song titles.
+In Game 2, the contestants try to determine the identity of a subject, which fit a category given to the contestants (person, place, thing, fictional character, etc.), using song titles.
 For example, in the category of "fictional character", the songs "(I Can't Get No) Satisfaction", "The Teddy Bears' Picnic", "Go Away Little Girl", and "Band of Gold" all pertained to Goldilocks from "The Story of the Three Bears".

 For each subject, a maximum of four songs would be played, and as in the first game, guessing the title of a song incorrectly locked the contestant out of the next musical clue.
 Correctly identifying the subject was worth 20 points, and the two contestants with the highest scores when time was called advanced to Game 3 to determine who would face the champion.

 In the event of a tie for second place, a shortened version of Game 1 was played.
 Three pictures were shown to the tied contestants, after which a song played.
 The first contestant to name the song and identify the picture to which it applied advanced to Game 3.
 If all three contestants were tied, a second song was played to determine the second contestant who advanced.